MicrosoftDocs/azure-docs/articles/security-center/defender-for-sql-usage.md

     In each view, the security checks are sorted by **Severity**.
 Click a specific security check to see a details pane with a **Description**, how to **Remediate** it, and other related information such as **Impact** or **Benchmark**.

-## Advanced threat protection for SQL servers on machines alerts
+## Azure Defender for SQL alerts
 Alerts are generated by unusual and potentially harmful attempts to access or exploit SQL machines.
 These events can trigger alerts shown in the [Alerts for SQL Database and Azure Synapse Analytics (formerly SQL Data Warehouse) section of the alerts reference page](alerts-reference.md#alerts-sql-db-and-warehouse).

 ## Explore and investigate security alerts

-Security alerts are available in Security Center's alerts page, the resource's security tab, or through the direct link in the alert emails.
+Azure Defender alerts are available in Security Center's alerts page, the resource's security tab, or through the direct link in the alert emails.

 1. To view alerts, select **Security alerts** from Security Center's sidebar and select an alert.